 Bigger is certainly better when it comes to containers of flowers.
 Our eyes are naturally drawn to big containers of colorful blooms that instantly create a show-stopping focal point.

-Cover all of your bases by picking plants that will fill, spill and thrill.
+Cover your bases by choosing plants to fill, spill and thrill.
 You want to have a tall plant in the center, plants to fill the middle, and finally, plants that will spill over the edge — known as cascading plants.
 This kind of helpful information is located on the plant tag and in online descriptions.

 Choose your container wisely.
 When selecting your container, keep in mind that it must have adequate drainage.
 Without a hole for water to flow through, the plants will get soggy and the roots will rot.
 There are many different types and styles of planters available, made from cement, lightweight composite materials, pottery and classic terra cotta.